timjkim210/Whatsana/README.md

 ### Tasks

-Create tasks on a project, and mark them for completion, status and due date.
+Create tasks on a project.

+### User Profile

+Link to a User Profile page where user data can be updated and saved.

+### Favorites

+Click the star next to projects in order to pin them to the Favorites section in the sidebar.
+The list of projects in the favorites section will also link to the project.